-Meanwhile across the Atlantic, the European Central Banks faces pressure to prevent the euro from falling further.
+Meanwhile, across the Atlantic, the European Central Banks face pressure to prevent the euro from falling further.

 Europe’s leading economy, Germany, is suffering an energy crisis due to a shortfall of Russia-supplied gas.
 With electricity and food costs skyrocketing in euro countries, a currency crisis could follow unless officials get serious about shoring up the euro.

 The U.S. dollar is ultimately no safe haven from a euro collapse.
 Over time, all fiat currencies stand to depreciate against a hard currency – gold and silver.